aetel/Aetel-Lights/README.md

   <li>SetColor commands lets you concatenate loads, like this: RGBSsFfRGBSsFfRGBSsFf (3 colors in one load, each with its starting poing and ending point)</li>
   <li>An array of different colors can be sent with the MQTT command: <strong>rawSetcolor</strong> This command lets you send a load that consists of 2 bytes setting the starting point (As shown before in SetColor) then setting the final point, and then sending 3 bytes of color, per pixel. </li>
   <li>Diferent animations are per default supported.
 Yet, there are still more to come.
 Sending the MQTT command <strong>animacion</strong> and as load the number of animation, triggers the said animation.</li>
-  <li>The MQTT command <strong>Fuente</strong>, sets the GPIO pin 16 (D0, in Wemos R1 mini), high or low. <strong>This is the only command that is trigered by the ASCII byte code for "1".
+  <li>The MQTT command <strong>Fuente</strong>, sets the GPIO pin 16 (D0, in Wemos R1 mini), high or low.
+This is the only command that is trigered by the ASCII byte code for "1".
 The only reason for this is back-compability</li>
   <li>MQTT commands can be mixed together to form new animations, like rawSetColor with animation 255 (moves all the pixels in the right direction)</li>
   <li>OTA capabilities are included, but they are still being tested and debuged.
 A precompiled file can be uploaded to an existing server, and the esp8266 can upgrade itself. </li>
 </ul>